Enabling Distributed Tracing

 If either of the following situations occur, you must redeploy the collectors by updating your distributed tracing configuration:

-• If any changes are made to the proxy configurations contained in the Mission Control Agent
+• If any changes are made to the proxy configurations contained in the Mission Control Agent, including any NO_PROXY exclusion updates.

 • If you remove the proxy from your deployment.